yjlou/2019-nCov/README.md

 # 2019-nCov
-Use Google Maps Timeline data to check weather you had contacted the patient or not.
+Use Google Maps Timeline data to check whether you had contacted the patient or not.

 # The Web Interface